hailmikhail/FUS_wiki/Activate-the-Essential-Files.md

 * OpenComposite - This replaces the SteamVR default `openvr_api.dll` and will give Oculus users a strong performance boost. __FIRST__ _switch off the SteamVR option in that case!_ The files replace each other.
 IMPORTANT: This will break `Virtual Desktop`, `VR FPS Stabilizer` and `Mage VR`, but the performance boost is worth it for most users.
 * VR Performance Toolkit.
 Read about it here: https://github.com/fholger/vrperfkit
 * Real Virtual Magic Libraries - This is needed only if you use the Real Virtual Magic brain-computer interface mod by Cangar.

-Always press the `Sync` button after you change options!